Yosna/Multi-Model-AI-Text-Generator/README.md

 }
 ```

-You can configure training, model size, learning rate, checkpointing, and loss visualization for each model independently.
+You can configure:

+- Dataset source and location
+- Training parameters for each model
+- Model architecture parameters
+- Loss visualization settings

 ## Usage